vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     You can now access the cluster by running 'kubectl config use-context sfo01w0tkgshared01-admin@sfo01w0tkgshared01'

-    ## Use the following command to use the context of workload Cluster
+    ## Use the following command to use the context of Shared Service Cluster

     kubectl config use-context sfo01w0tkgshared01-admin@sfo01w0tkgshared01